alexdarbyshire/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

 ```

 #### Make a commit
-You may want to commit your code to the local repo once again.
+Commit our code to the local repo once again.

 Check no files including secrets will be committed by checking what will be committed.
 ```bash